-HIV testing can involve two types of tests: a preliminary test that detects HIV antibodies and a final confirmatory test.
-If the rapid test, which requires a finger prick of blood, is reactive to HIV, a second laboratory-based test is required to confirm that someone is HIV positive.
+HIV testing can involve 2 types of tests: a preliminary test that detects HIV antigens and antibodies and a final confirmatory test.
+If the first test, which requires a blood sample, detects the virus, a second laboratory-based test is required to confirm that someone is HIV positive.
 However, if the rapid test is negative, then no further testing is required.

 If HIV infection is confirmed, your doctor will discuss treatment options as well as support groups and other services to help you cope.
 You should inform your sexual partners (past, current, and future) to protect them from developing HIV or help them get treatment if they have been infected.
-The laws about whether partners must be informed vary from province to province, but most provinces have developed services for notifying partners.
+In Canada, infected individuals are required by law to disclose their HIV-positive status to partners only if a "realistic" probability (e.g., if a condom is not used and viral load is high at time of sexual relations), and most provinces have developed services for notifying partners.
 Your doctor or provincial ministry of health may be able to help your partners get testing and treatment if needed.

 HIV/AIDS Treatment and Prevention

 HIV is usually treated with HAART (highly active antiretroviral therapy), a potent combination of anti-HIV medications.
 HAART will not cure HIV, but it can reduce the amount of virus in the blood, improve the immune system, and slow the progression of the disease.
 At least three medications are used together.
 Using multiple medications that work in different ways helps prevent the virus from becoming resistant to the treatment.
 The risk of resistance increases when fewer medications are used, when too low a dose is taken, or when a medication is stopped, even if this only happens for a short period of time.